 Posture

-Based on your observations check the appropriate boxes that for each of the posture sections.
+Based on your observations check the appropriate boxes for each of the posture sections.
 Essentially you are looking for out-of-neutral postures more than a defined amount.

 Is it possible to use a goniometer to obtain the measures (either by direct measurement or by way of video), but honestly the best strategy is to estimate them by eye.
 Don’t agonize over 19 or 21 degrees when the guideline indicates 20 degrees.
 If it’s about 20 degrees or more, that is accurate enough.